There are two types of diabetes mellitus

 Insulin is available in four basic forms, divided by speed of onset and duration of action:

 Rapid-acting insulin includes lispro, aspart, and glulisine insulins.
 They are the fastest of all, reaching maximum activity in about 1 hour and working for 3 to 5 hours.
 Rapid-acting insulins are injected at the beginning of a meal.

 Short-acting insulin, such as regular insulin, begins acting slightly more slowly and lasts longer than rapid-acting insulin.
 Regular insulin reaches its maximum activity in 2 to 4 hours and works for 6 to 8 hours.
 It is injected 30 minutes before eating a meal.

-Intermediate-acting insulin, such as neutral protamine Hagedorn (NPH) or U-500 insulin, starts to work within 0.5 to 2 hours, reaches its maximum activity in 4 to 12 hours, and works for 13 to 26 hours depending on which intermediate-acting insulin is used.
+Intermediate-acting insulin, such as insulin isophane (sometimes known as neutral protamine Hagedorn or NPH) or U-500 insulin, starts to work within 0.5 to 2 hours, reaches its maximum activity in 4 to 12 hours, and works for 13 to 26 hours depending on which intermediate-acting insulin is used.
 This type of insulin may be used in the morning to provide coverage for the first part of the day or in the evening to provide coverage during the night.

 Long-acting insulin, such as insulin glargine, insulin detemir, U-300 insulin glargine or insulin degludec, has very little effect during the first few hours but provides coverage for 20 to 40 hours depending on which of these types is used.

 Both rapid-acting insulin and short-acting insulin are often used by people who take several daily injections and need extra insulin for meals.